mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 * `tangojs-state-led` - displays the name and status of a device;
 * `tangojs-command-button` - when pressed, executes a command.
 Fires a DOM event when result becomes available;
-* `tangojs-device-tree` - displays all devices defined in TANGO database.
+* `tangojs-device-tree` - displays all devices defined in Tango database.
 This is the only widget that is not bound to any model;
 * `tangojs-trend` - displays the values of multiple attributes in the time domain;